anaef/nginx-lws/doc/GettingStarted.md

 The exact steps to enable the website with the examples depend on the specifics of your NGINX installation.

-As a first step, you must completed the LWS installation, as described in the [installation](Installation.md) document.
+As a first step, you must complete the LWS installation as described in the [installation](Installation.md) document.
 In particular, the LWS module must be loaded in NGINX.

-Second, you must copy the files of the website to a suitable location.
-In the configuration shown above, that location is defined as `/var/www/lws-examples`.
+Second, you must copy the website files to a suitable location.
+The configuration above defines that location as `/var/www/lws-examples`.
 You can choose a different location and adapt the configuration accordingly.

 Third, you must enable the configuration.
 On some systems, this can be done by copying the configuration to the `/etc/nginx/sites-available` folder and creating a corresponding symlink in `/etc/nginx/sites-enabled`.
 The particularities depend on your system and NGINX installation.

-Finally, you must instruct NGINX to reload its configuration, by issuing a command such as
+Finally, you must instruct NGINX to reload its configuration by issuing a command such as

 ```
 sudo service nginx reload
 ```

-If the website does not launch, it is advisable to check the error log of NGINX.
+If the website does not launch, checking the NGINX error log is advisable.

 ## Exploring the Examples Website